tweag/nickel/doc/manual/typing.md

 #### Plain polymorphism

 Usually, a function like `filter` would be defined in a library.
-In this case, it is good practice to write a type annotation for it, if only to provide an explicit interface for the consumers of the library.
+In this case, it is good practice to write a type annotation for it, if only to provide the consumers of this library with an explicit interface.
 What should be the type annotation for `filter`?

 In our initial `filter` example, we are filtering on a list of numbers.
 But the code of `filter` is agnostic with respect to the type of elements of the list.
 That is, `filter` is *generic*.
 Genericity is expressed in Nickel through *polymorphism*.
-Polymorphic parameters are introduced by the keyword `forall`, and can later be substituted for any concrete type.
-Here is our polymorphic type annotation:
+A polymorphic type is a type that contains the keyword `forall`, which introduces type variables that can later be substituted for any concrete type.
+Here is our polymorphic type annotation for `filter`:

 ```nickel
 {